jet/equinox/README.md

 - [EventStore](https://eventstore.org/) - this codebase itself has been in production since 2017 (see commit history), with key elements dating back to approx 2016.
 - [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db) - contains code dating back to 2016, however [the storage model](DOCUMENTATION.md#Cosmos-Storage-Model) was arrived at based on intensive benchmarking (squash-merged in [#42](https://github.com/jet/equinox/pull/42)).
 - In-memory store (volatile, for integration test purposes).

-Projections, subscriptions etc. are handled by the sister libraries in [`Propulsion`](https://github.com/jet/propulsion).

 # Features